24 April 2020

-- Repair immediately if there is defect in the U-trap or foul odour coming out from drain outlets.
-Qualified technicians can be hired for inspection and repair.
+- Arrange immediate inspection and repair by qualified technician if there is defect in the trap or foul odour coming out from drain outlets.

 - Seasonal influenza vaccine cannot prevent avian influenza, however it can help reduce the chance of complications and hospitalisation from seasonal influenza as well as reduce the risk of co-infection with human and avian influenza A viruses.
 Given influenza vaccines are safe and effective and that serious influenza infection can occur even in healthy individuals, seasonal influenza vaccination is suitable for personal protection against clinical influenza for all persons aged 6 months or above except those with known contraindications.

 - Moreover, the Scientific Committee on Vaccine Preventable Diseases recommends a number of priority groups for seasonal influenza vaccination.
 These groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.

 - Whether a doctor prescribes antiviral drugs (e.g. Tamiflu) to a patient will depend on the circumstances and health needs of the patient, taking into consideration the presence of any contraindication and balancing the benefits of taking the antiviral drugs against the possible adverse side effects.
 Indiscriminate use of antiviral drugs may give rise to drug resistance.

 - People who have had contact with infected birds may be given antiviral drugs preventatively.
 While antiviral drugs are most often used to treat influenza, they also can be used to prevent infection in someone who has been exposed to influenza viruses.
 Prophylaxis should be prescribed by registered doctors.
 Its effectiveness lasts as long as the drugs are being taken and ceases once the drugs are stopped.
 Self-medication is not encouraged because of the potential side effects and possibility of emergence of antiviral resistance.